dineshengg/matrimony/UserProfile/readme.txt

 Password reset flow
  - code done in backend not tested ********
- - python code for job worker needs to be written ********
+ - python code for job worker needs to be written ******** 20/12/25
+- Perfected login flow from home page
+- DONE - Check the min age and max age for empty value
+- TODO - Enrolled but not put the full profile we have to send an email for incomplete profile 24/12/2025:
+ - login flow completed
+ - password reset flow completed
+ - Check the min age and max age for empty value - done
+ -